AlexCamacho1988/Online-Store-Marketing-with-AB-Testing/README.md

 # Online-Store-Marketing-with-AB-Testing
 AB Testing for users and their revenue

+### Project Description
-Project Description: There is a database containing various improvement hypotheses proposed by the company that could help generate higher revenue.
-The hypothesis with the greatest potential impact on the company will be evaluated using the ICE and RICE methodologies, and an A/B test will be conducted to verify whether the changes from the hypothesis had an effect.
+There is a database containing various improvement hypotheses proposed by the company that could help generate higher revenue.
+The analysis focuses on:

-Tools used: pandas, A/B Test, pyplot, Mann Whitney U Test

-Challenge: To select the hypothesis with the greatest impact on the company and determine whether the changes were positive for the business and generated higher revenue.
-The challenge was to choose the appropriate statistical analysis for the test, with the Mann-Whitney U test being selected.
+- Finding the hypothesis with the greatest potential impact on the company will be evaluated using the ICE and RICE methodologies.
+- An A/B test will be conducted to verify whether the changes from the hypothesis had an effect.

+### 🔎Key Findings
-Result: Using the ICE and RICE frameworks allowed us to select the hypothesis of adding a subscription form on all main pages.
-It was concluded that the implemented changes were successful, as the group that visited the store made more purchases than the group where the changes had not yet been implemented.
+- Using the ICE and RICE frameworks allowed us to select the hypothesis of adding a subscription form on all main pages.
+- Group B had higher cumulative revenue.
+- Group B placed a higher number of orders.
+- Most customers placed only one order.

+### 📈Results
+- After reviewing the results for both users with anomalies and those without, we can conclude that Group B achieved better conversion outcomes.
+- Group B also showed higher average revenue after implementing the changes based on Hypothesis #7, which involved adding a subscription form to all main pages.
+- The implemented changes were succesful.
+- Group B should be considered the leading variant.

+### Tools
+Pandas, A/B Test, pyplot, Mann Whitney U Test